Long-lived quasinormal modes, grey-body factors and absorption cross-section of the black hole immersed in the Hernquist galactic halo: Methods for Computing QNMs

 where $S$, $E$, and $W$ denote the grid points $(u,v)$, $(u,v+\Delta)$, and $(u+\Delta,v)$, respectively, and $\Delta$ is the step size.
 A Gaussian pulse is typically used as the initial profile for the field.

 The signal $\Psi(t,r)$ recorded at a fixed radius exhibits three distinct regimes: an initial transient depending on the chosen initial data, an exponentially damped ringing governed by the QNMs, and a late-time power-law or exponential tail.
-To extract the complex frequencies from the intermediate regime, we apply the \emph{Prony method}~\cite{Konoplya:2011qq}, which assumes that the waveform can be approximated as a finite sum of exponentially damped oscillations:
+The quasinormal ringing stage is the superposition of the dominant fundamental mode and an infinite tower of overtones.
+To extract the complex frequencies from the intermediate regime, we apply the {\it Prony method}~\cite{Berti:2005ys,Berti:2007dg,Konoplya:2011qq}, which assumes that the waveform can be approximated as a finite sum of exponentially damped oscillations:

 The amplitudes $C_n$ and the complex frequencies $\omega_n$ are determined from a system of linear prediction equations constructed from consecutive samples of the numerical signal.
 Provided that the fitting window is dominated by the quasinormal ringing, the Prony procedure yields accurate values for the dominant modes, which can be directly compared with those obtained by semi-analytic methods.